Hypsochromic shift

-This can occur because of a change in environmental conditions: for example, a change in solvent polarity will result in solvatochromism.
+Hypsochromic shifts can occur because of a change in environmental conditions.
+For example, a change in solvent polarity will result in solvatochromism.
 A series of structurally related molecules in a substitution series can also show a hypsochromic shift.
 Hypsochromic shift is a phenomenon seen in molecular spectra, not atomic spectra - it is thus more common to speak of the movement of the peaks in the spectrum rather than lines.